eclipse-sumo/sumo/docs/web/docs/SUMO-GUI.md

 ## Version 1.2.0 and later

-Edgedata files for visualization can be loaded by setting option .
-All attributes will be loaded and can be selected in the edge visualization settings They can also be loaded in [SUMO-GUI](SUMO-GUI.md) from the menu using *File-\>Open EdgeData*.
+Edgedata files for visualization can be loaded by setting option **--edgedata-files**.
+All attributes will be loaded and can be selected in the edge visualization settings They can also be loaded in **SUMO-GUI** from the menu using *File-\>Open EdgeData*.
 The simulation end time will be automatically adjusted to the end of the data range.